Regional Council of Tuscany: Composition

 The Regional Council of Tuscany was originally composed of 50 regional councillors.
 In the 2005 regional election the number of councillors increased to 65, while in the 2010 regional election it was reduced to 53.

 Following the 2014 regional electoral reform the number of regional councillors was reduced to 40, with an additional seat reserved for the President of the Region.

-Political groups
+Political groups (2025–2030)

-After the 2020 regional election, the Regional Council of Tuscany is currently composed of the following political groups:
+After the 2025 regional election, the Regional Council of Tuscany is currently composed of the following political groups: